yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 **November 12th, 2021** marked my last day with Microsoft.
 I joined Microsoft as a junior data scientist in 2016.
-Microsoft is my second company after I graduated with the Ph.D. degree of Electrical and Electronic Engineering from Nanyang Technological University, Singapore.
+Microsoft is my second company after I graduated with the Ph.D. degree from Nanyang Technological University, Singapore.
 My first company was Broadcom where I worked as a Product Engineer for [wafer failure pattern detection](https://ieeexplore.ieee.org/abstract/document/6932449).
 My title at Broadcom was not "Data Scientist" though my job scope was completely about data analytics and machine learning.
-That was when I started to learn about industrial application of machine learning technology.
+That was when I started to learn about industrial application of machine learning.
 Unlike many data scientists, I am from an computer engineering background.
 In the last year of my Ph.D. and the first several years of my industry career, I tried hard to develop the statistical and analytical skills by reviewing my university courses, reading books about data science and machine learning, attending conferences or meetups to learn from experts, etc.

 When I just joined Microsoft as a Data Scientist, I think modelling is the absolute core component of my job.
-After two years of various engagements in the customer projects, I gradually realized that most data scientists, including myself, in the industry do the "cool" work that prototyped a nicely fitted model with unrealistically high-quality data without even considering transforming the prototype into a production system.
+After the first two years of various engagements in the customer projects, I gradually realized that most data scientists, including myself, in the industry do the "cool" work that prototyped a nicely fitted model with unrealistically high-quality data without even considering transforming the prototype into a production system.
 I suspect the reasons behind this phenomenon are two fold: **users who "buy" the model do not want to invest too much before they can see some appealing results; the engineering platforms for applying data science into production is not powerful nor standardized**.
-The observation let me rethink about the role of a data scientist - I recognized the importance of combining software and computer engineering techniques with the modelling ones to produce cool and, more importantly, useable solutions, for users.
+The observation forced me to rethink about the role of a data scientist - I recognized the importance of combining software and computer engineering with the machine learning to produce cool and, more importantly, useable solutions, for users.

-At Microsoft, I was lucky to work with a team of great talents.
+At Microsoft, I was lucky to work with a team of talented people.
 I found a great amount of interest similarities with my colleagues and that lead to efficient ideation and execution.
-With the help of the team members, I participated in and contributed to many impactful projects that created tremendous commercial value for Microsoft customers.
-Below I summarize a selected list of such projects which are publicly shareable (**yes we did open-source software development even before Microsoft acquired GitHub!**).
+With their help, I participated in and contributed to many impactful projects that created commercial value for Microsoft customers.
+Below it is a selected list of such projects which are publicly shareable (**we started open-source software development even before Microsoft acquired GitHub!**).

 * [Azure/AzureDSVM](https://github.com/Azure/AzureDSVM).
-This was the very first "product" I developed at Microsoft under the guidance of my then-manager, Graham Williams who is one of the most renowed R experts in the world.
+This was the very first "product" I developed at Microsoft.
+It was under the guidance of my then-manager, Graham Williams who is one of the most renowed R experts in the world.
 AzureDSVM is an R package for operating [Azure Data Science Virtual Machines](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) that can support large-scale parallel computing on cloud.
-This package greatly supports the R language data scientist to run scalable analytical job on a remote cluster of Azure data science virtual machines with limited effort on upgront environment setup.
+This package greatly supports the R-language data scientists to run scalable analytical job on a remote cluster of Azure data science virtual machines with limited effort on upgront environment setup.
 I was thrilled to receive a lot of positive feedback from our technical sales colleagues and their customers.
 The work